konsulin-care/partnership-analysis/.kilocode/rules/memory-bank/tech.md

 - Output formatter converts normalized data and metrics into CSV, JSON, BibTeX, and Carbone JSON payloads for rendering
 - Carbone renderer wrapper initializes the SDK client, sends JSON payloads, and writes PDF binaries to the `outputs` directory
 - Error handler applies exponential backoff retries for web search and Carbone calls, with graceful degradation and default fallbacks on failure
+- Workflow coordinator orchestrates the complete 11-step pipeline with stage execution, error recovery, and state management
 - Performance benchmarks use extensive testing markers to skip time-consuming tests by default